A Multipartite Hajnal-Szemer\'edi Theorem: Covering bad vertices

 \begin{claim} \textbf{(Preparing multiple rows with $p_i \geq 2$)} Suppose that at least two rows of $G$ have $p_i \geq 2$.
 Then there is a $K_k$-packing $M_2$ vertex-disjoint from $M_1$ such that \begin{enumerate}[(i)] \item every vertex covered by $M_2$ is good, and \item $M_2$ consists of $\bcl{\eta n}$ $ij$-distributed copies of $K_k$ in $G[Y]$ for each ordered pair $(i, j)$ with $i, j \in [s]$, $i \neq j$ and $p_i, p_j \geq 2$. \end{enumerate} \end{claim}

 Note that (ii) implies that $|M_2| \leq \beta n$ and $|W^i \sm V(M_1 \cup M_2)|/p_i$ is constant for $i \in [s]$ by choice of $M_1$.
 The latter property will be preserved when we remove all subsequent packings, as they will only consist of properly-distributed cliques.
 Next we cover all remaining bad vertices and ensure that the number of remaining vertices is divisible by $rk \cdot r!$.
+For this, let $B'$ denote the set of all bad vertices in $G$ which are not covered by $M_1 \cup M_2$, and note that by (A1) we have $|B'| \leq \beta n/2$.

 \begin{claim} \textbf{(Covering bad vertices and ensuring divisibility)} There is a $K_k$-packing $M_3$ vertex-disjoint from $M_1 \cup M_2$, consisting of at most $\beta n$ properly-distributed copies of $K_k$, such that \begin{enumerate}[(i)] \item $\bigcup_{i \in [3]} M_i$ covers every vertex of $B'$, and \item the number of vertices not covered by $\bigcup_{i \in [3]} M_i$ is divisible by $rk \cdot r!$. \end{enumerate} \end{claim}